PLTW-CSA/Spring-2020-CSCI-360-Database-Mgmt-Systems/Lectures/Topic 1.md

 + NoSQL is a non-relational DMS, that does not require a fixed schema, avoids joins, and is easy to scale.
 NoSQL database is used for distributed data stores with humongous data storage needs.
 NoSQL is used for Big data and real-time web apps.
 For example companies like Twitter, Facebook, Google that collect terabytes of user data every single day.
 + A NoSQL database system encompasses a wide range of database technologies that can store structured, semi-structured, unstructured and polymorphic data.

-# Topic 1: Databases and Database Users
+# Topic 1: Databases and Database Users(chapter 1)

 ## OUTLINE
 + Types of Databases and Database Applications